search

 At Exness, if we determine that profits were obtained through trading that violates our prohibited activities, we may refuse to process the withdrawal of those profits.
 To avoid having your profits confiscated due to a withdrawal refusal, please carefully review our prohibited activities before you begin trading and enjoy trading with Exness.

-About Exness Inactive Accounts
+About Inactive Accounts at Exness

 Conditions for an account to become dormant at Exness

 At Exness, if there is no trading or deposit activity for a certain period after opening an account, it will automatically become a dormant account (archived account).
-The criteria for an account to become dormant vary depending on the trading platform (MT4/MT5) used for the account, as follows:
+The conditions for an account to become dormant vary depending on the trading platform (MT4/MT5) used for the account, as follows:

 Conditions for an account to become dormant at Exness

-Trading platform Hibernation conditions
+Trading Platform Hibernation conditions

 MT4 (MetaTrader 4) No activity for 90 days and an account balance of less than $10